BladeRunnerJS/brjs-site/_posts/2014-08-18-using-angularjs-with-bladerunnerjs.md

 </header>
 ```

-Next, create an `InputDirective.js` file within `blades/input/src` with the following content:
+Next, create an `InputDirective.js` file within `blades/input/src` with the following:

 ```js
 'use strict';